 This grant is made possible through an agreement with the province of Manitoba and is administered by the Thompson Neighbourhood Renewal Corporation (TNRC).
 The purpose of the Small Grant Fund is to support FREE community building and community connecting projects that enhance the health and cohesion of our community.
-Some examples of eligible projects include community clean-up events, community gardening initiatives, community capacity building (outreach activities, consultations, newsletters and meetings), cultural programs, communications and networking activities, community celebrations, and programs for seniors, children and youth.
+Some examples of eligible projects include community clean-up events, murals, community gardening initiatives, community capacity building (outreach activities, consultations, newsletters and meetings), cultural programs, communications and networking activities, community celebrations, and programs for seniors, children and youth.
 Projects/activities must respond to the priorities of the TNRC's 5 year Community Plan.
 A digital copy can be found below under TNRC 5 Year Plan.

-The grants are available to groups and organizations located in the City of Thompson.
+The grants are available to groups and organizations located within the City of Thompson.

 Local organizations can apply for funds up to a maximum of $5,000 per year.